 Children will choose books from our Reading scheme to take home and share with you.
 We do expect home reading to take place at least three times a week.
 They will also access additional texts during Guided Reading sessions and be given the opportunity to choose libray books from school and the public library at Holt Park.

 We teach Phonics daily to children in R-Y2.
-The school follows 'Floppy Phonics'.
-This scheme has proved to be very successful in and we have seen excellent Y1 screening results in 2014-15.
-The website below offers some free resources which can be accessed at home to suppot your child's phonics knowledge.
+The school follows 'Read, Write, Inc.' This scheme has proved to be very successful in and we have seen excellent Y1 screening results in 2017.
+The 'Read, Write, Inc.' tab (on the side menu) offers some resources which can be accessed at home to support your child's phonics knowledge.

 At Ireland Wood we celebrated World Book Day on Thursday 3rd March with a range of activities: